Local sculptor creates art to be displayed outside of Pro Football Hall of Fame

-Acclaimed local artist Brad Spencer is nearing the completion of a sculpture which will be displayed outside of the Pro Football Hall of Fame in Canton, Ohio later this fall.
+Acclaimed local artist Brad Spencer is nearing the completion of a sculpture that will be displayed outside of the Pro Football Hall of Fame in Canton, Ohio later this fall.

 His creation depicts the famous fourth quarter goal line touchdown by former quarterback Bart Starr in the Dec.
 31, 1967 National Football League Championship game featuring the Green Bay Packers versus Dallas Cowboys.
 Famously remembered by fans and journalists as the Ice Bowl, the frigid game, played at Lambeau Field in Green Bay, Wis., is considered one of the greatest in pro football history.